sairajeswarreddy/SISORA-FARM/README.md

-# SISORA-FARM
+# SISORA FARM
-It is a farming website for rental machinery and selling seeds.
+It is a farming website for selling organic vegetables and fruits.